ifteda/CS4500-A1-Part2/README.md

 - _size()_ -> size_t

 The methods dequeue() and remove_all() are intended to be used only when the Queue is not empty (i.e. when size() returns a number greater than 0).
 Like dequeue(), peek() will return a null pointer if called on an empty Queue.
 The following methods will mutate the Queue: dequeue(), enqueue(), remove_all().
-For a Queue, to_string() (inherited from Object) will return the string representations of its elements, delimted by a comma and space (", "), all enlosed in square brackets.
-For example, a Queue containing three String objects - "a", "b", and "c" - will have the following output from to_string(): ["a", "b", "c"]

 ## String
 For the purposes of this assignment, this class has been included to help convey the expected behavior of Queue through tests (found in test-queue.cpp).